scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 be imported via ``python.flmake`` because the ``python/`` subdirectory is in ``{temp-flash-dir}/tools/``.

-Modules inside of ``python`` or ``flmake`` are gaurenteed to import other modules in their package because of the exclusive use of relative imports.
+Modules inside of ``python`` or ``flmake`` are guaranteed to import other modules in their package because of the exclusive use of relative imports.
 This ensures that the old commands import old commands rather then mistakenly importing newer iterations.

 Once the historical command is obtained, it is executed with the original arguments from the description file.
-After execution, the temprary source directory ``{temp-flash-dir}/tools/`` is removed from ``sys.path``.
+After execution, the temporary source directory ``{temp-flash-dir}/tools/`` is removed from ``sys.path``.
 Furthermore, any module whose name starts with ``python`` is also deleted from ``sys.modules``.
 This cleans the environment for the next historical